jonathanrocher/ets_tutorial/slides/02_traits.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Why all this?

 - No pain, no gain!
+(Only a little pain, we promise!)

 - Small change to thinking yields big benefits